MP Estate Planning UK

 • investment platform reports and sale confirmations;

-• purchase invoices and completion statements for property disposals.
+• purchase invoices and solicitor completion statements for property disposals;

-Why this matters: accurate records reduce stress at the end tax year, speed up the return and lower the chance of delays.
-For detailed guidance on gains reporting see the trusts and capital gains guidance.
+Why this matters: accurate records reduce stress at the end of the tax year, speed up the return and lower the chance of delays or enquiries.
+For detailed guidance on gains reporting, see the trusts and capital gains guidance on GOV.UK.

 Income tax on trust income for 2024/25: rates, allowances and what trustees need to check

-We set out the 2024/25 income rules so trustees can match rates to actual receipts.
-Start by separating ordinary interest and dividend‑type income.
-That makes calculation straightforward and avoids surprises.
+We set out the 2024/25 income tax rules so trustees can match the correct rate to each type of receipt.
+Start by separating non-dividend income (rent, interest, trading income) from dividend-type income.
+That separation makes the calculation straightforward and avoids costly surprises.

 A detailed composition illustrating the concept of income tax within the context of trust income for 2024/25.
 In the foreground, a well-dressed trustee, a middle-aged South Asian man in a professional suit, thoughtfully reviews financial documents on a polished wooden desk.
 In the middle ground, various tax-related items: a calculator, a stack of tax forms, and a laptop displaying charts and figures, all illuminated by soft, natural light from a nearby window.
 The background features a modern office environment with shelves of financial books and a potted plant, contributing a professional yet inviting atmosphere.
 The overall mood reflects diligence and responsibility, emphasizing the importance of accurate income tax management for trustees.